-Many businesses worldwide use CCTV, and for a variety of different reasons.
-It can be used to protect premises and property, as well as keeping an eye on who comes and goes.
+Many businesses worldwide use CCTV for a variety of different reasons.
+It can be used to protect premises and property, as well as to keep an eye on who comes and goes.
 It can even be used to boost workplace productivity.

-Not everyone is a fan of CCTV though.
-Some people are concerned that their privacy or the privacy of others may be violated, or that isn’t actually effective at preventing crime, anti-social or other unwanted behaviour.
+Not everyone is a fan of CCTV, though.
+Some people are concerned that their privacy or the privacy of others may be violated or that it isn’t actually effective at preventing crime, anti-social or other unwanted behaviour.

-If a crime does happen on your business premises, whether it’s theft, assault, sexual harassment or anything else, your cameras will provide the vital evidence.
-This can be passed onto the police and could even be used in a successful prosecution.
+If a crime does happen on your business premises, whether it’s theft, assault, sexual harassment or anything else, your cameras will provide vital evidence.
+This can be passed on to the police and could even be used in a successful prosecution.

 A surveillance camera has the power to stop potential criminals in their tracks.
 No one wants to be caught, and they definitely don’t want their face or evidence of their crime on camera.
 If your cameras are visible and well-signposted, they could be the ideal deterrent to send crime rates plummeting.

-CCTV cameras can help to instantly alert you if something is happening on the premises.
+CCTV cameras can help to alert you if something is happening on the premises instantly.
 This is very useful in larger shops and department stores, but also in bars and nightclubs.
-Cameras extend the range of the area you are able to supervise, and enable you to pinpoint where to send security staff the moment that unwanted behaviour starts.
+Cameras extend the range of the area you are able to supervise and enable you to pinpoint where to send security staff the moment unwanted behaviour starts.

-Just as importantly for retail businesses, camera cover can help to prevent employee theft.
+Just as important for retail businesses, camera covers can help to prevent employee theft.
 If your tills aren’t adding up at the end of the day or there is stock missing, your cameras can help you find out what’s happening.
 Crucially, they can prevent it from happening in the first place as staff know they are being filmed while at work.

 Compared to the cost of hiring a full-time security guard, CCTV surveillance cameras can save you a small fortune.
 You might think that you’ll have to pay just as much for someone to monitor real-time footage around the clock while on the premises.

-Now that security camera systems are much more advanced and user-friendly, this cost is dramatically reduced.
+This cost is dramatically reduced since security camera systems are much more advanced and user-friendly.
 This is because many systems allow remote monitoring from a range of different devices, so you can check in whenever you need to from anywhere in the world.

 You can even set up real-time alerting, particularly useful at night when your shop is closed.
-The camera can detect movement and send you an instant alert to your smartphone, so you can take immediate action.
+The camera can detect movement and send you an instant alert to your smartphone so that you can take immediate action.

 Picture this scenario, one which many retail business owners are familiar with.
-A customer slips on a small puddle of water or other substance, or trips over an obstacle that shouldn’t be there, while shopping in your store.
-If they are injured, they may choose to pursue a compensation claim against your business.
+A customer slips on a small puddle of water or other substance or trips over an obstacle that shouldn’t be there while shopping in your store.
+They may choose to pursue a compensation claim against your business if they are injured.

 If you don’t have video evidence of what happened, your business could very well end up paying out (or facing higher insurance premiums as a result) for false claims.
 With CCTV cameras, you can review the footage and instantly establish whether the claim is legitimate or the customer is pulling a fast one.

-If you are planning to install cameras, make sure you keep UK data protection and privacy laws in mind.
-Avoid fitting them anywhere your staff or customers have a reasonable expectation of privacy and put measures in place to keep the footage secure.
+If you plan to install cameras, keep the UK data protection and privacy laws in mind.
+Avoid fitting them anywhere your staff or customers have a reasonable expectation of privacy, and put measures in place to keep the footage secure.